microsoft/ebpf-for-windows/docs/MultipleLoadNativeModule.md

 **Note**:
-1. If we want to continue using existing APIs without any change, it causes a limitation that with this approach, **every user** of native module will need to implement the installer logic.
+1. If we want to continue using existing APIs without any change, it causes a limitation that with this approach, **every application / product** using a native eBPF program will need to implement the installer logic.
 2. Since this approach requires multiple components to generate the service name for the sys file, one option can be to export an API from ebpfapi.dll that takes file name as input and generates and returns a service name for that file.